AppsFlyerSDK/appsflyer-meta-quest2-unity-sample-app/README.md

 ### SetCustomerUserId

-This method sets a customer ID that enables you to cross-reference your unique ID with the AppsFlyer unique ID and other device IDs.
-Note: You can only use this method before calling `Start()`.
+This method sets a customer ID that enables you to cross-reference your unique ID with the AppsFlyer unique ID and other device IDs. **Note**: You can only use this method before calling `Start()`.
 The customer ID is available in raw data reports and in the postbacks sent via API.

 **Method signature**